 I am undecided as to whether to leave anything to a big organisation.
 Why?
 Because I have heard of people being harried for the bequest, and I don't like the thought of that happening to my family at such a distressing time.
-Does this happen with CRUK?
+Does this happen with Cancer Research UK?

 "At Cancer Research UK we understand that the executor of a Will is likely to be going through an extremely emotional period personally while doing their utmost to honour the wishes of a loved one.
 We aim to support them through this journey as best we can, and our team endeavour to keep in touch in a way that best suits the executor.
 As a charitable beneficiary, we also make sure we follow due diligence and are being compliant in when and how we receive our gift.
-This is something all registered charities are legally obliged to do as regulated by the Charities Commission."
+This is something all registered charities are legally obliged to do."

 Who decides what cancers are worth researching?

-"Cancer Research UK supports research into all cancer types and much of what they fund has an impact far more broadly than just one cancer type.
-As a research funder, Cancer Research UK invites the research community to send them their ideas for research project, which Cancer Research UK then assesses to ensure the research is of top quality.
-Research that is deemed as high-quality is then allocated funds.
+"Cancer Research UK supports research into all cancer types and much of what it funds has an impact far more broadly than just one cancer type.
+As a research funder, Cancer Research UK invites the research community to send their ideas for a research project, which Cancer Research UK then thoroughly assesses to ensure it funds the best research.
+Research that is deemed to be high-quality is then allocated funds.
 This occurs irrespective of the cancer type, meaning that the type of cancer being funded is dependent on the researcher’s application and the cancer types they proposed for their research to study.